-John Schrock is serving as Interim Pastor at Rock Run Church of the Brethren.
-John has also served interim pastorates with Wawaka Church of the Brethren and Cedar Creek of the Brethren.
+John Schrock was installed as pastor at Rock Run Church of the Brethren in January 2023.
+John has served in interim pastorates with Wawaka Church of the Brethren and Cedar Creek of the Brethren.
 Previously John has provided pastoral leadership for Mennonite congregations in Peoria, Illinois; Bluffton, Ohio; and Bristol, Indiana.

 Since 2013, John has also served as a hospice chaplain with a hospice that is now called Traditions Hospice.
 John works out of the Mishawaka office for Traditions Hospice.
 This is a ministry that, while it can be challenging, has also been very rewarding for John in many ways.
-John continues to work four days a week as a chaplain with Traditions Hospice while he serves as interim pastor with Rock Run Church of the Brethren.
-His office hours at the church office are Wednesday night from 6 pm to 9 pm and Friday morning from 9 am to noon.
+John continues to work three days a week as a chaplain with Traditions Hospice while he serves as pastor with Rock Run Church of the Brethren.
+His office hours at the church office are Tuesdays 8:30 am-12:00 pm and Fridays 8:30 am-12:00pm.

-John and Missy have two young adult children.
-Rachel is 26 and resides in Chicago where she lives with her 5 year old Chihuahua, named Yemi, and does billing for a moving company.
-Loren is 24 and lives in Carmel, Indiana.
-Loren is in his final year of Pharmacy School at Purdue and is planning to graduate in May, 2022.
+John and Missy have two young adult children Rachel and Loren.
 Elsa, the newest member of the family, is a three year old Chihuahua that John and Missy “rescued” in April of 2021.

 John and Missy met at Anabaptist Mennonite Biblical Seminary when John was a full-time student there and Missy was taking courses to complete her Bible and Ministry degree from EMU.
 John grew up in Wayland, Iowa, and graduated from Central College in Pella, Iowa, before seminary.
 They were married in 1992.
 In 1994, John completed his Master of Divinity degree and they moved to Iowa City, where John did Clinical Pastoral Education at the University of Iowa Hospital.
 In addition, John has completed further Clinical Pastoral Education at the University of Virginia Health Center and worked for the Lombard Mennonite Peace Center, in Lombard, Illinois.